Jonathan Quick: Los Angeles Kings (2007–2023)

 After losing in his first professional start, with the ECHL's Reading Royals, Quick made a statistically unlikely goal during a shutout in his second start, scoring an empty-net goal against the Pensacola Ice Pilots on October 27, 2007, at 19:25 in the third period.

 Quick in net for the Los Angeles Kings in April 2010 during the 2010 Stanley Cup playoffs, his first appearance in the NHL postseason.

 Quick played his first NHL game on December 6, 2007, against the Buffalo Sabres in an 8–2 win.

 He began the 2008–09 season with the Los Angeles Kings' American Hockey League (AHL) affiliate, the Manchester Monarchs, sharing time with Jonathan Bernier.
 He was called up to the Kings on December 16, 2008, after goaltender Erik Ersberg suffered a groin injury.
-He earned his first career NHL shutout on December 23, defeating the Columbus Blue Jackets.
+He earned his first NHL shutout on December 23, defeating the Columbus Blue Jackets.
 He also received the NHL's Third Star of the Week honor for the week ending December 28.
 In three games, Quick posted a 2–1–0 record, with both victories coming via shutout, posting a 0.67 goals against average (GAA) and a .958 save percentage.

 On February 9, 2009, he was awarded the First Star of the Week by the NHL after stopping 95 of 100 shots in a three-game road win streak, which launched the Kings back into the 2009 playoff picture.
 He finished the season with a 21–18–2 record, with a 2.48 GAA and .914 save percentage.

-He earned his first career Stanley Cup playoffs shutout on April 16, 2011, against the San Jose Sharks, stopping all 34 shots for a 4–0 shutout win.
+He earned his first Stanley Cup playoffs shutout on April 16, 2011, against the San Jose Sharks, stopping all 34 shots for a 4–0 shutout win.

 On April 25, 2012, after the end of the 2011–12 season, Quick was nominated as a Vezina Trophy finalist, along with Henrik Lundqvist and Pekka Rinne, the former of which ultimately won the award.
 Quick was also named a 2011–12 NHL second team All-Star.
-He led the League with ten shutouts (a Kings franchise record), had the NHL's second-lowest GAA (1.95) and posted a 35–21–13 final record.
+He led the League with 10 shutouts (a Kings franchise record), had the NHL's second-lowest GAA (1.95) and posted a 35–21–13 final record.
 Quick gained much attention during the 2012 playoffs, as the eighth-seeded Kings defeated the back-to-back Presidents' Trophy-winning Vancouver Canucks in five games, followed by the Kings' first-ever four-game playoff series sweep, which came against the second-seeded St. Louis Blues.

-Quick was awarded the Conn Smythe Trophy by NHL commissioner Gary Bettman following the Kings' victory over the New Jersey Devils in the 2012 Stanley Cup Finals.
+Quick was awarded the Conn Smythe Trophy by NHL commissioner Gary Bettman following the Kings' victory over the New Jersey Devils in the 2012 Stanley Cup Final.